Click to see videos of Stonesfield Soaps being made.

 To reveal the mantra swirl, this soap is cut horizontally as well as vertically.

-The soap cut into bars and with a section of log still uncut – my ‘Water Mantra’:
+The soap cut into bars and with a section of log still uncut – ‘Water Mantra’:

 Once cut, the soap must be allowed to ‘cure’ for a minimum period of time.
 During the first 24-48 hours, the saponification process is completed; after this, the remainder of the cure time is to allow water to evaporate and the bars to harden sufficiently for use.
 Generally, the less water used in the recipe, the shorter the cure time.
-As we use a lower percentage of water compared to many soap makers, our soaps are usually ready after a cure time of about 2-3 weeks from cutting.
-An exception to this is pure Castille soap (100% olive oil), which demands a very long cure; like a fine wine, it improves with age and it is usually allowed to cure for at least 6 months, perhaps even up to a year.
+As we use a lower percentage of water compared to many soap makers, our soaps are usually ready after a cure time of about 4 weeks from cutting.
+The exceptions to this are our Castille (100% olive oil) and Castillor soap (olive oil with just a tiny dash of castor oil); like a fine wine, they improve with age and we cure these for a minimum of 9 months to a year before selling.

 As mentioned above, the two main types of mould are the log/loaf mould and the slab mould.
-I have recently switched my moulds to those produced by ‘The Moulds Shop’ as the soap behaves so beautifully.
+We now use fabulous moulds produced by ‘The Moulds Shop’ as the soap behaves so beautifully.
 Here you see an example of both types of mould: a slab mould (with ‘Bergander Peacock’) and a two loaf moulds (with ‘Avocado Citrus’).
 Both moulds have silicone liners which ensure easy removal of the set soap and clear, smooth edges (and no need to line the mould!)

 Want to see how Stonesfield Soaps are made in videos?
 Click Here.